A Truly Andean Experience

 Is it for me?

 The Salkantay Trek to Machu Picchu is an excellent alternative for the Inca Trail trek and better suited for more adventurous trekkers who can handle higher altitudes and longer distances.
-Ascending to reach the famous Apacheta Pass (4,630 m / 15,190 ft) is not too strenuous nor very steep since it is at the beginning of the trek.
+Ascending to reach the famous Salkantay Pass (4,630 m / 15,190 ft) is not too strenuous nor very steep since it is at the beginning of the trek.
 Still, it does require stamina and a little time in Cusco to acclimatize to the altitude before beginning the trek.

 How many days do I need to acclimate in Cusco before the Trek?

-Suppose you have already been in another area of Peru at a high altitude before arriving in Cusco.
+You might have already been in another area of Peru at a high altitude before arriving in Cusco.
 In that case, we still recommend you have a whole day in Cusco to rest, recover from your travel, and enjoy the sights and sounds of Cusco before departing for the trek.

 Here some suggestions for activities to do in the Cusco vicinity before starting your adventure trek: